Dallas Texas Lawyers Creating Medical Powers Of Attorney

 There comes a time when one may need a loved one to make medical decisions on their behalf.
 These decisions can involve whether or not to administer medications or, in extreme circumstances, whether or not to carry on life-sustaining treatment.
 Giving one the power to make these decisions in Texas requires a medical power of attorney.
 It is crucial that this authorization is prepared correctly.
-A mistake may mean a relative not being given the authority they need.
+Mistakes may invalidate the appointment and leave your medical decisions in the hands of strangers.
 It is also important to make decisions about your care in the event of a terminal condition.
-An advanced directive will direct your physicians on whether or not you wish to be kept on life support or not depending on your circumstances.
-Our Dallas estate planning lawyers prepare medical powers of attorney and advanced directives on behalf of clients and are able to assist in this area.
+An advanced directive will inform your physicians about your end-of-life wishes, such as life support and comfort care.
+Our Dallas estate planning lawyers prepare medical powers of attorney and advanced directives on behalf of clients and can assist in this area.
 Call our firm today to schedule an initial consultation.

 Attorneys assisting Texas residents with creating medical powers of attorney and directives to physicians

 There are two main health care documents in Texas for delegating medical decision-making authority to a trusted third party in the event that one becomes unable to make such decisions themself.
 The first of these documents is a medical power of attorney.
 The second is a directive to physician (also known as a living will or advanced directive).
 The medical power of attorney allows a person, known as an “agent,” to make decisions on your behalf regarding care when you are unable to do so due to illness or other incapacity.
 The directive to physician sets limits on what types of care the physician may or may not administer in the event you are determined by a doctor to have a terminal condition.
 Recording your wishes in advance can be a great comfort to family members or friends who may otherwise be forced to make agonizing decisions without your input.
-Properly drafting these documents is crucial as you must ensure that those you are entrusting both have the authority they need but, at the same time, are not in a position to overstep their bounds and go beyond your wishes.
-Hiring an attorney can help to ensure that these documents meet the necessary legal requirements and are written in a way that protects your interests and objectives.
+Properly drafting these documents is crucial as you must ensure that your agent has the proper authority and that your wishes are clear and not open to interpretation.
+Hiring counsel can help to ensure that these documents meet the necessary legal requirements and are written in a way that protects your interests and objectives.